Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Application to Pima diabetes data

 \section{Application to Pima diabetes data}

-In this section, we analyze the Pima datasets using the VS-knot splines approach with the intrinsic prior.
-The Pima diabetes dataset consists of signs of diabetes and seven potential risk factors of $n=532$ Pima Indian women in Arizona \citep{smith1988using}.
-We examine the relationship between the signs of diabetes and the risk factors using a GAM.
+In this section, we analyze the Pima dataset using the VS-knot spline approach with the intrinsic prior.
+The Pima diabetes dataset consists of signs of diabetes and seven potential risk factors for $n=532$ Pima Indian women in Arizona \citep{smith1988using}.
+We explore the relationship between the signs of diabetes and these risk factors using a GAM.
 The response variable $Y_i$ indicates the presence of diabetes (0: negative, 1: positive).
-For each individual $i$, the predictor variables (risk factors) are $pregnant_i$ (number of times the subject was pregnant), $glucose_i$ (plasma glucose concentration in two hours in an oral glucose tolerance test $[mg/dl]$), $pressure_i$ (diastolic blood pressure $[mm/Hg]$), $triceps_i$ (triceps skin fold thickness $[mm/Hg]$), $mass_i$ (body mass index, BMI), $pedigree_i$ (diabetes pedigree function), and $age_i$ (age).
+For each individual $i$, the predictor variables (risk factors) are $pregnant_i$ (number of times the subject was pregnant), $glucose_i$ (plasma glucose concentration in two hours in an oral glucose tolerance test, mg/dl), $pressure_i$ (diastolic blood pressure, mm/Hg), $triceps_i$ (triceps skin fold thickness, mm/Hg), $mass_i$ (body mass index, BMI), $pedigree_i$ (diabetes pedigree function), and $age_i$ (age).

 To examine the relationship between $Y_i$ and the risk factors, we consider the following GAM with a logit link,